-Click HERE for Bachelor of Science with a major in Sociology Curriculum Sheet and Requirements.

-Click HERE for Sociology Minor Curriculum Sheet and Requirements.
+Click HERE for Bachelor of Science with a major in Sociology curriculum sheet.
+Click HERE for Sociology Minor curriculum sheet.

-BACHELOR OF SCIENCE DEGREE WITH A MAJOR IN CRIMINAL JUSTICE - ONLINE
+BACHELOR OF SCIENCE DEGREE WITH AN EMAJOR IN CRIMINAL JUSTICE -ONLINE

 The Bachelor of Science with a major in criminal justice is an eMajor collaborative degree program with Dalton State College, and all classes are online.
 This program is specifically designed to meet the needs of adult learners, military students, working adults and returning students seeking degree completion.
 The B.S. with a major in Criminal Justice prepares individuals for career success in the field of criminal justice by providing students with a foundation of the knowledge, principles, theories, and functions common to the American Criminal Justice system.